 for which a commencement date cannot be forecast with an appropriate degree of specificity by comparison with other proposed projects; and

-in respect of which the Commission considers that its required capital expenditure-
+in respect of which the Commission considers that its required capex and opex

-as disclosed in a CPP proposal exceeds 10% of the value of the GTB's annual revenue in the most recently completed disclosure year in respect of which disclosure has been made pursuant to the Gas (Information Disclosure) Regulations 1997 or an ID determination, as the case may be; and
+as disclosed in a CPP proposal exceeds 10% of the value of the GTB's annual revenue in the most recently completed disclosure year in respect of an ID determination; and

 would be likely, when forecast with reasonable certainty, to meet the expenditure objective.

-Trigger event means a condition or event, subject to subclause (4), that would reasonably cause a GTB to undertake capital expenditure of the nature and extent required by an associated contingent project.
+‘Trigger event’ means, subject to subclause (4), a condition or event that would reasonably cause a GTB to incur forecast opex or forecast capex of the nature and extent required by an associated contingent project.

 For the purpose of subclause (3), the condition or event must-